bucketfulofsunshine/the-pursuit-of-justice/README.md

 In fact, in this alternate version of events, Dorn himself becomes the villain of the story.

 **V1.0 adds**
-- Players can access & complete Resurrection Gorge as part of a new questline
+- Players can access & complete Resurrection Gorge as part of a new questline.

 ## FAQ
 ### Q: When does the quest start?

-A: You can't have killed Dorn or let him join the party beforehand.
+A: You cannot have killed Dorn or let him join the party beforehand.
 Then, upon reaching the required reputation, a timer will be set & a messenger will arrive two hours later.
 After speaking with the messenger, the Helmite Camp will unlock on the world map.

 ### Q: You mentioned new sidequests before?